 Margin review – Pricing

 Margin comes with a tiered pricing model that aims to satisfy traders of all skill and experience levels.
-Major difference between Margin and industry’s leading automated softwares like Cryptohopper or 3Commas, is that Margin is a desktop application that can be run on any OS like Windows, MacOS, Linux and Ubuntu.
+The major difference between Margin and the industry’s leading automated software like Cryptohopper or 3Commas is that Margin is a desktop application that can be run on any OS like Windows, macOS, Linux, and Ubuntu.

 Margin Demo – test it out for free

-Margin offers a full featured demo account through which you can trial the software for free for 7 days.
-This is great for those who are not sure if Margin is a good fit for their needs as they can take it for a spin withouth giving out any money.
+Margin offers a full-featured demo account through which you can trial the software for free for 7 days.
+This is great for those who are not sure if Margin is a good fit for their needs as they can take it for a spin without giving out any money.

 Margin Bot – supported exchanges

-This is one of the major selling points of Margin and one of this top competitive advantages: it supports almost 2x more exchanges than its closest rivals.
+This is one of the major selling points of Margin and one of its top competitive advantages: it supports almost 2x more exchanges than its closest rivals.

-Currently, number of supported exchanges is 25 and it grows by month.
+Currently, the number of supported exchanges is 25 and it grows by the month.
 Some of those exchanges include: